Gwriad ab Elidyr: Gwriad's Cross

-The clearest and most striking evidence connecting Gwriad's with the Isle of Man is found inscribed on a standing stone found in the island.
-The stone perhaps originally stood in the burial ground of the old keeill of Ballaterson Treen, but was moved to a roadside hedge near Port e Vullen before 1841, and ultimately to Maughold parish church at the urging of P. M. C. Kermode in 1897.
+The clearest and most striking evidence connecting Gwriad's with the Isle of Man is found inscribed on a standing stone found on the island.
+The stone perhaps originally stood in the burial ground of the old keeill of Ballaterson Treen, but was moved to a roadside hedge near Port e Vullen before 1841, and ultimately to Maughold parish church at the urging of Philip Moore Callow Kermode in 1897.
 The stone is a granite slab carved with a ring-headed cross, dated to the eighth or ninth centuries.
 However, Thomas Charles-Edwards suggests a more specific date of c.
 800 AD for the raising of the cross, at the dawn of the Viking Age.
 The stone appears to be one of many inscribed slabs near Maughold which may have been carved by a single mason, perhaps a member of the local community.
-The modern parish of Maughold, called such for the saint of the same name, was the site of an important monastic community in the Early Middle Ages.
+The modern parish of Maughold, named for saint Maughold, was the site of an important monastic community in the early Middle Ages.

-The stone bears an inscription reading CRUX GURIAT on its right-hand edge in Insular half-uncial letters, characteristically used in manuscripts of the Early Middle Ages in Britain and Ireland.
+The stone bears an inscription reading CRUX GURIAT on its right-hand edge in Insular half-uncial letters, characteristically used in manuscripts of the erly Middle Ages in Britain and Ireland.
 The early medieval religious foundation near Maughold was a site offering a "measure of monastic learning", and thus would have been involved with the production of manuscripts.
 The translation of the inscription is 'Guriat's cross'.
 However, Guriat is the standard Old Welsh spelling of the name Gwriad, with the final t representing /d/, and therefore both the honorand and the inscriber were very probably Welsh-speakers familiar with the standard forms of the written language.
 Kermode's 1907 report includes a recollection of a Maughold local recalling that the field where the stone was first found formerly yielded lintel graves as a result of ploughing.
-Therefore, it is very likely that Guriat honoured by the stone was buried near the stone's original position, probably the burial ground of the local keeill associated with the monastery.
+It is very likely that Guriat honoured by the stone was buried near the stone's original position, probably the burial ground of the local keeill associated with the monastery.